mbaze/Z80-Bits/iterative-fixed-point-division.md

 the result, compensating for the truncation errors introduced by the shifts.
 For an 8-bit dividend, the constant is 256 / 3.
 For a 16-bit dividend, it is 65536 / 3.

-The resulting Z80 implementation for division by 3 is remarkably compact:
+The resulting Z80 implementation for division by 3 (A = B / 3) is remarkably compact:

 ```
 ld    a,256 / 3